leathrum/asciisvg-f/README.md

 * `\begin{graph}...\end{graph}` not working -- this is just *too* similar to the `\begin{something}...\end{something}` syntax that the MathJax `tex2jax` preprocessor handles.
 Not sure what to do about this yet, not sure if anything can be done.
+* Having had to deal with the browser-detecting code to fix Opera support, and having had some time to think about that now, I think it would be a good idea to fix that code.
+It uses a couple of different tests in different places in the code, and IE support testing is based on the Adobe plug-in, which Adobe no longer supports (and hasn't since around 2009).
+The question is whether I should abandon support for IE versions 8 or before because they don't support SVG, or look for a different plug-in that I can support.
+I'm currently inclined to think in terms of *not* supporting the earlier IE versions, but posting a message about browser support.
+I can also do the same sort of messaging more locally for later IE versions in the code for `foreignObject`, since the later versions of IE still don't support that tag.